 Seasonal influenza occurs worldwide.
 The flu season usually runs from November to April in the northern hemisphere, between April and October in the southern hemisphere and year round in the tropics.
 Influenza (flu) is caused by a virus spread from person to person when they cough or sneeze or through personal contact with unwashed hands.
 Get the flu shot.

-Meningococcal disease (meningitis) is a serious and sometimes fatal infection of the tissue around the brain and the spinal cord.
-Crowded events or mass gatherings increase risk of transmission.
-Vaccination against four strains of bacteria that cause meningococcal disease is required by the Saudi Arabian government to participate in the Hajj and Umrah.
+Vaccination against four strains of bacteria that cause meningococcal disease is required to enter Saudi Arabia to participate in the Hajj and Umrah.

 Rabies is a disease that attacks the central nervous system spread to humans through a bite, scratch or lick from a rabid animal.
 Vaccination should be considered for travellers going to areas where rabies exists and who have a high risk of exposure (i.e., close contact with animals, occupational risk, and children).